 The Workforce & Continuing Education division offers programs in allied health, business and industry, cultural and personal interest, public safety, risk management and safety, and customized workforce contract training.
-Course offerings may be delivered in face-to-face, distance learning, or hybrid formats.
+Course offerings may be delivered in face-to-face, online, or hybrid formats.

-For information on any of the programs below, please visit https://www.angelina.edu/academics-old/workforce-ce/ or call 936-633-5424.
+For information on any of the programs below, please visit angelina.edu/workforce-ce/ or call (936) 633-5424.